guygregory/certrenew/README.md

 # Certification Renewal Report for Partners

-[Certification Renewal Report](https://aka.ms/certrenew) allows you to take the [Trainings report from Partner Center Insights](https://partner.microsoft.com/en-us/dashboard/partnerinsights/analytics/downloads?report=TrainingCompletions), and convert it into an overview of all the role-based, and specialty certifications within your partner organisation.
-In addition, it will calculate the 6 month window during which a learner can renew their certifcation via a free Microsoft Learn assessment.
+[Certification Renewal Report](https://aka.ms/certrenew) allows you to take the [Trainings report from Partner Center Insights](https://partner.microsoft.com/en-us/dashboard/partnerinsights/analytics/downloads?report=TrainingCompletions), and convert it into an overview of all the role-based and specialty certifications within your partner organisation.
+In addition, it will calculate the 6 month window during which a learner can renew their certifcation via a [free Microsoft Learn assessment](https://aka.ms/CertRenewalOverview).
 This new approach to help learners stay current will be introduced in February 2021.
 For more information, please see the [public announcment](https://aka.ms/CertRenewalBlog)

 ## How to use - Downloading the raw data from Partner Center Insights